 residencident.
 She’s been selected for several publications, including a feature for the “Artist of

 the Week” by ArtSee DC .

-The UMW Galleries are proud to host the eleventh Mid-Atlantic New Painting biennial exhibition!
-The competition is open to artists 18 years of age and older, living in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Virginia, and West Virginia.
+The UMW Galleries were proud to host the eleventh Mid-Atlantic New Painting biennial exhibition!
+The competition was open to artists 18 years of age and older, living in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Virginia, and West Virginia.
 Entries must have been completed within two years of the application deadline.
-Paintings in any painting medium are eligible.
+Paintings in any painting medium were eligible.